cmatthews3212/Social-Network-API/README.md

 - [Video Demo](#video-demo)

 ## Description
 This application is an api designed to create users, post and react to thoughts, and add friends.
 It is designed to show off my skills of using a noSql database called Mongoose.
+The following routes are working as expected:
+Get users and thoughts,
+Create users and thoughts,
+Update users and thoughts,
+Delete Users and thoughts,
+Add friends and reactions,
+Delete friends and reactions.

 ## Installation
 To install this application, run npm i in your terminal, then run node index.js.